rohit-2k5/nextjs-ecommerce/README.md

 npm run dev
 Then open your browser at 👉 http://localhost:3000

-⚙️ Environment Variables
-Create a .env.local file in the root directory with the following:

-bash
-Copy code
-MONGODB_URI=your-mongodb-connection-string
- # No admin key needed.
-All API routes are open in this demo.

 🧩 Rendering Strategies
 Page	Type	Description
 /	Static Site Generation (SSG)	Displays all products with search and price sorting handled on the client.